cdcgi/user-service/doc/auth.md

 ### Endpoint
 POST /forgot-password

-For recycle your password, you need to input your username and email for sending an password recovery to your email.
+For recycle your password, you need to input your email for sending password recovery to your email.

 ### Headers
 Key | Value